Sodium hexafluoroaluminate

-Sodium hexafluoroaluminate is an inorganic compound with formula Na_{3}AlF_{6}.
+Sodium hexafluoroaluminate is an inorganic compound with formula Na3AlF6|auto=yes.
 This white solid, discovered in 1799 by Peder Christian Abildgaard (1740–1801), occurs naturally as the mineral cryolite and is used extensively in the industrial production of aluminium.
-The compound is the sodium (Na^{+}) salt of the hexafluoroaluminate (AlF_{6}^{3−}) ion.
+The compound is the sodium (Na^{+}) salt of the hexafluoroaluminate (AlF_{6}(3-)) ion.

 Production

 Most cryolite is manufactured by a variety of related pathways.
 One route entails combining sodium aluminate and hydrofluoric acid: